Cross-Class Feature Augmentation for Class Incremental Learning: Experiments

 \subsection{Implementation Details}

-As our approach is an additional module that can be incorporated into existing baselines, we follow the implementation settings of the existing methods~\cite{douillard2020podnet,hou2019learning,liu2021adaptive}.
+We follow the implementation settings of the existing methods~\cite{douillard2020podnet,liu2021adaptive, kang2022class}.
 We adopt ResNet-32 for CIFAR-100 and ResNet-18 for ImageNet as the backbone network architectures.
-We employ the SGD with momentum 0.9 for optimization.
-The hyperparameters including learning rates, batch sizes, training epochs, distillation loss weight ($\lambda$) and herding strategies are identical to the baseline algorithms~\cite{douillard2020podnet,hou2019learning,liu2021adaptive}.
-Due to space limitations, we discuss more details about the baseline algorithms in the supplementary document.
+The hyperparameters including learning rates, batch sizes, training epochs, distillation loss weight ($\lambda$) and herding strategies are identical to the baseline algorithms~\cite{douillard2020podnet,liu2021adaptive, kang2022class}.
 The size of the memory buffer is set to 20 per class as a default for all experiments unless specified otherwise.

 For the feature augmentation, we set the number of iterations for adversarial attack to 10 for all experiments.
 Empirically, we find that $K=1$ is sufficient for top-K in target selection which is equivalent to selecting classes with highest confidence as $Y_{\text{target}}$ without solving LP optimization problem.
-We will discuss more about target selection strategies in Section~\ref{sub:ablation}.
 In the CIFAR-100 experiments, we randomly sample the attack step size $\alpha$ from a uniform distribution $\mathcal{U}(\frac{2}{255},\frac{5}{255})$ and generate 640 features, which is 5 times the batch size, using 5 randomly sampled values of $\alpha$ for each real example.
-For ImageNet, the attack step size $\alpha$ is randomly sampled from the same uniform distribution $\mathcal{U}(\frac{2}{2040},\frac{5}{2040})$ and 128 features, which is equal to the batch size, are generated using a random sample of $\alpha$.
+For ImageNet, the attack step size $\alpha$ is randomly sampled from the uniform distribution $\mathcal{U}(\frac{2}{2040},\frac{5}{2040})$ and 128 features, which is equal to the batch size, are generated using a random sample of $\alpha$.
+We select the step size $\alpha$ in a way that the same amount of feature updates occurs in a single iteration for backbone networks with different feature dimensions.
+For the number of augmented features, we consider the stability-plasticity trade-off.